-In addition to a well-respected private therapy practice, Susan Kraus has been a successful travel writer, enticing readers with adventures across the globe.
-By 2014, she had completed her first two novels in the Grace McDonald Series.
-Flint Hills Publishing is honored to have re-released the first two books in this series and to release the third, Insufficient Evidence.
+In addition to a well-respected private therapy practice, Susan Kraus has been a successful travel writer, enticing readers with adventures around the globe.
+By 2014, she had completed her first two novels in The Grace McDonald Series.
+Flint Hills Publishing is honored to have re-released the first two books in this series and to release the next two as well.

 Grace McDonald feels blessed: she has a strong marriage, healthy kids, and satisfying work as a therapist.
 And she has no idea how easily it can all be lost.

 For Mandy, marrying a hunk like Danny Rivers is a dream come true.
 So, when Danny treats her badly, she does what millions of women do to keep their families intact - she makes excuses and puts up with it.
 Until, one day, she reaches out for help.